UNDP-UNBL/elsa-documentation/README.md

 ### Content Updates

 **Regular updates needed for:**
-- New data layers and sources (Annex 2)
 - Feature additions and interface changes
 - Updated contact information and links
-- New case studies and examples

 **Update frequency:**
 - **Major updates**: With each ELSA tool release